robot5000-design/ms2/README.md

 the error and that they can try again.
 Likewise, if there is a problem with the readyState or status of either of the XMLHttpRequests, a modal message is displayed to the user informing them of the error and that they can try again.
-By way of validating the JSON data returned by the XMLHttpRequest, if there is a JSON parsing error the error is caught and alerted to the user by modal, with the option to try again.
+By way of validating the JSON data returned by the XMLHttpRequest, if there is a JSON parsing error, the error is caught and alerted to the user by modal, with the option to try again.

 _Quiz Questions and Answers:_